Four Taxation Careers Poised for Growth

 The United States Tax Court, located in Washington, D.C., employs many attorney advisers, or law clerks, to aid the judges who oversee cases.
 These attorney advisers may conduct legal research, draft opinions and perform many other services judges need to adjudicate cases tried before the court.

 The Office of Chief Counsel is the Internal Revenue Service’s law firm and offers some of the most specialized, technical and highly competitive jobs in tax law.
-Lawyers with LLM in Taxation degrees are given preference in the hiring process and are eligible for higher pay grades.
+Lawyers with LLM in Taxation degrees are given preference in the hiring process.

-If you are interested in pursuing a career in taxation, these four positions offer opportunities for both professional advancement and financial reward.
+If you are interested in pursuing a career in taxation, these four positions offer opportunities for professional advancement.